hali222/todo-proj/README.md

 # Todo

 This is a Todo project containig crud functionality.
-Backend is Spring Boot und Frontend Angular.
+Backend is Spring Boot and frontend Angular.
 Database is postgres.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.0.

 ## Development server